 - Specific academic information for each major, minor, and certificate program is also available in academics

 - In addition, be on the lookout for new course offerings; the University produces a specific list each semester of classes that satisfy requirements for the College of General Studies.
-The latest list of courses that satisfy requirements courses for the Spring Term 2014 (2144) can be found here.
+The latest list of courses that satisfy requirements courses can be found here.

 The Kenneth P. Dietrich School of Arts and Sciences provides similar lists of requirements for their academic programs, and College of General Studies students pursuing majors in the Dietrich School should consult the following information before choosing classes.